rdfuhr/BusyBezier/README.txt

 That is reassuring.
 I want to move it from “Files in the working tree” to “Files staged in the index”  I was able to drag and drop it there, but if I do a save, will it move it back to the working tree?
 No it didn’t.
 Oh, now it did, and there is one in both.

 What if I drag the one in the working tree to the index?
 That seemed to work.

+I am now editing the README.txt file using vi.
+I want to see whether this shows up in git status when I save the changes.